MAC/65: Overview

 Like Atari BASIC, source code in MAC/65 uses line numbers and is tokenized as it is entered.
-The entry scanner converts the line number to a 16-bit integer, converts the assembly mnemonic to an 8-bit code, and then replaces any constants or variable references with their value or address.
-As part of this process, any syntax errors are immediately found and reported, and as multi-character keywords and names are replaced by a single byte, the code is much smaller in memory.
+The line number is converted to a 16-bit integer, the assembly mnemonic to an 8-bit code, and a constant or variable to a reference to its entry in the symbol table.
+This allows syntax errors to be immediately reported, reduces the size of the source code in memory, and "compiling" the preprocessed form is dramatically faster.

-The main advantage to this approach, however, is that "compiling" the program is a simplified task of copying out the tokens at the correct starting address, as the tokens are the ultimate instruction opcodes.
-This makes the entire compiling process dramatically faster than a system that has to parse the code from its original text format.
 Source files can be saved and loaded in either tokenized format or as text files.

 Unlike the Atari Assembler Editor, MAC/65 provides macro processing and conditional assembly.

 The cartridge version added 65C02 opcode support as well as a condensed version of Dunion's Debugging Tool (DDT) by Jim Dunion, the full version of which was originally sold through the Atari Program Exchange.
 DDT replaced the BUG/65 debugger which shipped with the disk version of MAC/65.